terra-money/docs/docs/migration/validator-gentx.md

 ## Install The Terra 2.0 Core

-Once in your Terra 2.0 Core directory, we can begin the process of creating a new validator.
-All validators wanting to launch on the Terra 2.0 chain need to run the following, which will create the JSON information for their validator.
-It will generate the validator ID, commission rate, initial balance, stake, etc. This info must be developed off-chain first, so Terra 2.0 can include in genesis.
+Once in your Terra 2.0 Core directory, you can begin the process of creating a new validator.
+All validators wanting to launch on the Terra 2.0 chain must run the following commands to create the JSON information for their validator.
+These commands will generate the validator ID, commission rate, initial balance, stake, etc. This info must be developed off-chain first so it can be included in the Terra 2.0 genesis.

 1. Install The Terra 2.0 Core by running the following: